 Info Dump: A huge one from Zell to Squall after he returns from the Esthar moonbase with the Ragnarok, Disc 3.

 Injured Vulnerability: The Card skill only works on enemies that have been weakened.
 There's also Devour ability, which also only succeeds against enemies low on health, but can grant you various bonuses if you use it successfully, including permanent stat increases.

 Inner Monologue: Squall does more of this than he does actual talking.
 A source of humor with pretty much anyone who gets to know him.

-Insurmountable Waist-Height Fence: In the D-district Prison, there are waist-high barriers that look as if they could be climbed/jumped over with very little effort, instead, forcing your party to run all the way around the big hole in the middle.
-Then you see Squall jump up a couple FLOORS to save Zell.
+Insurmountable Waist-Height Fence: In the D-District Prison, there are waist-high barriers that look as if they could be climbed/jumped over with very little effort, instead, forcing your party to run all the way around the big hole in the middle.
+Then you see Squall jump down a couple FLOORS to save Zell.